ODIM-Project/ODIM/README.md

 ```

-## Uninstalling the resource aggregator services
+## Uninstalling the Resource Aggregator services

-- To remove all the resource aggregator services, run the following command:
+- To remove all the Resource Aggregator services, run the following command:

   ```
   python3 odim-controller.py --reset odimra --config \
   /home/${USER}/ODIM/odim-controller/scripts/kube_deploy_nodes.yaml
   ```

-- To uninstall all the resource aggregator services by ignoring any errors you may encounter, run the following command:
+- To uninstall all the Resource Aggregator services by ignoring any errors you may encounter, run the following command:

   ```
   python3 odim-controller.py --reset odimra --config \